 - Utah Civil Practice

 Ebook versions of well-regarded legal treatises including Nimmer on Copyright, Collier on Bankruptcy, and Business Organizations with Tax Planning are also available in the Digital Library.
 View the complete list of titles.

 Open the Google Form

 The Utah State Bar has pre-authorized a limited number of recordings for self-study CLE credit.
 A fee is not charged to the attorney.
-The recordings approved for credit in 2021 are:
+Due to high demand, please call 801-422-3593 to verify the availability of CDs prior to coming to the library.
+The recordings approved for credit in 2022 are:

 |Title||Media Type||Call Number||CLE Credits||# of Copies||Checkout Period|

 |Constitutional Law (Sum+Substance) (2020)||CD||KF 4550 .Z9 .C43 2020||14||1||24 Hours|